ferrata/nextjs-dynamic/README.md

-This is a [Next.js](https://nextjs.org) project to demonstrate a bug with dynamic routes.
+This is a [Next.js](https://nextjs.org) project to demonstrate a [bug with dynamic routes](https://github.com/vercel/next.js/issues/77789).

+> [!IMPORTANT]
+> The issue is now fixed in Next.js [15.3.1-canary.2](https://github.com/vercel/next.js/releases/tag/v15.3.1-canary.2)

 ## Description